Jibon Kanai Das: Career

 In 1971, during the Bangladesh Liberation War, Das was commissioned into the Bangladesh Army under the Bangladesh War Courses.

-On 15 August 1975, then-Captain Das, serving as Officer Commanding of the Bulk Inspection Unit in Dhaka Cantonment, became one of the early military officers to witness the aftermath of the assassination of Sheikh Mujibur Rahman and his family at their residence on Road 32, Dhanmondi.
+On 15 August 1975, then-Captain Das, serving as officer commanding of the Bulk Inspection Unit in Dhaka Cantonment, became one of the early military officers to witness the aftermath of the assassination of Sheikh Mujibur Rahman and his family at their residence on Road 32, Dhanmondi.
 According to his later account, Das and fellow officer Captain Muqtadir Ali learned of the coup through a radio broadcast.
 Subsequently, they accompanied a senior officer on official duty through the city during the imposition of martial law.
 While returning via Mirpur Road, they encountered Major Bazlul Huda, one of the coup leaders, who invited them to enter the residence.
 Das described observing multiple bodies inside the premises, including those of Sheikh Mujibur Rahman, his family members, and staff, all of whom had been killed.
 He and his colleague covered the bodies with bedsheets found on-site, stating that their actions were guided by military tradition and respect for the deceased.
 His testimony, later published, has been cited as a firsthand account of the site's condition in the immediate aftermath of the events of 15 August 1975.

-Das was the commandant of the National Defence College.
-On 3 May 2002, Harris Chowdhury, political secretary to Prime Minister Khaleda Zia, issued a white paper which accused a number of ministers of the previous Awami League government, civil servants, and army officers of corruption, including Das.
+Das was promoted to major in 1980 and served as a battalion staff officer in the East Bengal Regiment.
+He attended the Staff College as a major from 1982 to 1984.
+From 1984 to 1986, he was an adjutant in BMA Bhatiary.
+From 1986 to 1987, he again served as a company commander in the East Bengal Regiment.
+Das was promoted to lieutenant colonel in 1987 and served for a time in the Armed Forces Division, Training Division and then as the commanding officer of the 21st Battalion of the BDR in Khulna from 1989 to 1991.
+From 1991 to 1993, he served as the commanding officer of the 7th Battalion of the BDR in Khagrachhari and also undertook the Armed Forces War Course in the NDC.
+From 1993 to 1995, he served as an instructor in the Defence Services Staff College.
+He was promoted to colonel in 1995 and made the commandant of the 12th Battalion of the BDR in Rangamati.
+From 1997 to 1998 he served in the Armed Forces Division, when he was promoted to brigadier.
+As a brigadier, he served as the DG of the Training Division of the Armed Forces Division from 1998 to 1999.
+In 1999 he was made regional commander in the BDR until 2001.
+From 2001 to 2003, he served as the commandant of the School of Infantry & Tactics, Sylhet.
+In 2002 he was promoted to major general and became the commandant of the National Defence College.
+On 3 May 2002, Harris Chowdhury, political secretary to Prime Minister Khaleda Zia, issued a white paper that accused a number of ministers of the previous Awami League government, civil servants, and army officers of corruption, including Das.